andela/assessment-questions/web-mobile-programming/web-mobile-programming.md

 ##Web/Mobile Programming Questions

-_The correct questions are highlighted in bold_
+_The correct answers are highlighted in bold_

 1. What are HTTP Verbs?
 2. What is the role of the server in HTTP?